biglovisa/creact/README.md

 <br>
 Now we need to create an updateFilter function within the FilterSelect component.

-_filter_selects.js.jsx
+_select_filter.js.jsx
 ```
 updateFilter(event) {
     this.props.filter(event.target.value)
   }
 ```
-Since we bound the object 'this' to the function call in our updateFilter, 'this' refers to the entire component.
-This gives us access to all of the properties of the FilterSelect component.
-We need the filter property, which we pass into the component when we render it in the Body.
-The filter property points to the filterSkills function in the Body component.
+Since we bound the object 'this' to the function call in our `updateFilter`, 'this' refers to the entire component.
+This gives us access to all of the properties of the `SelectFilter` component.
+We need the `handleFilter` property, which we pass into the component when we render it in the Body.
+The `handleFilter` property points to the `filterSkills` function in the `Body` component.
 Let's pass in the value of the select input, which we get from the event object.
 ```
 event.target.value
 ```

-If everything is working properly, when you reload the page and select an option from the selector, you should hit the debugger within the filterSkills function.
-You should also see "about to filter" logged to the console.
+If everything is working properly, when you reload the page and select an option from the selector, you should see "about to filter" logged to the console.
 From the console, you can type "value" and you will get the value you selected from the dropdown.
 <br>
 Next we need to actually make the filterSkills function filter our skills list based on the value passed in from the select input.